usethesource/rascal/src/org/rascalmpl/courses/RascalConcepts/ImmutableValues/ImmutableValues.md

 via `M`.

 String values are, like all other values, also immutable.
-Let's experiment with the link:/Libraries#String-replaceAll[replaceAll] function:
+Let's experiment with the [replaceAll]((Libraries:String-replaceAll)) function:
 [source,rascal-shell]
 ----
 import String;